Program Descriptions (updated Nov. 30)

 The Canmore Skating Club expects to offer the following programs during the 2020-21 season:

-- CanSkate (4 and older) - is Skate Canada's flagship learn-to-skate program, designed for beginners of all ages.
+- CanSkate is Skate Canada's flagship learn-to-skate program, designed for beginners of all ages.
 This is a fully coached program delivered in a group format.
 CanSkate consists of 6 badge levels and introduces specific skills that pertain to hockey, ringette, speed skating and figure skating.
-A CSA approved hockey helmet is required to participate in this program.
-The program is offered 2 days per week and parents have the option of registering for one or both days.
-Due to the unusual learning situation presented by COVID-19, minimum age and skill levels are being considered.
+A CSA approved helmet for Ice Sports is required to participate in this program.
+The program will be offered on Thursdays only during the 2020-21 season.

 CanSkate fees will be pro-rated for late registrations after the first session is completed until 14 days following the first session.
 These programs will be pro-rated for the missed sessions and an administrative fee of $25 will be applied.